-* Recruiting Day will be in February 28, 2014.
+* Recruiting Day will usually be in late February.
 Visits with faculty and students and facility tours will be scheduled.
 All expenses will be paid for those invited.
 Attendees should arrive in Tempe the previous day (Thursday) and may fly home Friday evening or sometimes Saturday.
 Transportation, housing and meals will be covered.’

 Science Foundation Arizona – Graduate Research Fellowships

 Arizona State University’s commitment to research aimed at solving specific societal challenges has been supported by graduate fellowship funding from Science Foundation Arizona.

 These graduate fellowships are awarded to biologists, chemists, physicists, bioengineers, chemical engineers, electrical engineers, materials engineers, computer scientists, social scientists and individuals with related degrees interested in research specifically focused in:

 SFAz Graduate Fellows must be new PhD candidates, be US citizens and have demonstrated potential for innovative research.
 A faculty selection committee will help identify applications that merit the SFAz Graduate Fellowships by screening for qualities that will denote an outstanding candidate such as:

 - Exceptional Intelligence and Creativity: emphasizing those aspects pertinent to use-inspired scientific or engineering endeavors in an identified strategic priority area;